Neuro Presentation Design: How Eye Path Control can dramatically improve your presentations

 After creating a visual hierarchy for the bullet points and reducing the images, the result was outstanding!
 The users started from the title and then focused their attention on the text.
 A vertical scanning of the keywords and finally a quick check of the image followed.
 This works better than the previous slide, and I kept all the text.
 However, the more information the user must process, the longer it will take per slide.
 If you are preparing lean slides for your speech, you could go even further with a full redesign (as shown below).
 Let’s see what happens when you completely redesign the slide:

 With the redesign, users checked the title first, then they jumped on the image, and finally scanned the 3 keywords I selected to support the message.
 The main difference?
 They processed the slide 10 times faster!
 This shows that redesigning the slides allows you to improve the processing time so the slides fit better for a speech, as they won’t steal the attention from you as a speaker.

-With all these examples, you learn that putting elements on the slides alters the Eye Path of your audience.
+With all these examples, you learn how Eye Path control for presentations is important and how putting elements on the slides alters the Eye Path of your audience.
 Moreover, if you introduce a visual hierarchy, you can address the audience’s eyes towards a desired path.
 Finally, it is fine to break the standard patterns if you are aware of the effects and the consequences of your choices.

 Start controlling the Eye Path

 Forcing the standard patterns and controlling the Eye Path demonstrates to be a very effective technique that can optimize the processing time of every slide: lean slides and self-standing slides.
 But how do you control the Eye Path?
 Let me show the top 8 techniques design teaches us to control the Eye Path for presentations.